MridVijay27/SmartDocklands-FoodTruckTracker/README.md

 2. Run the Main class

 ## GitHub Commits
-This project was committed progressively during development (commits).
+This project was committed progressively during development (14 commits).